tsonobe1/hugo-tsono/content/posts/2025/07/review_is_not_exam/index.en.md

 ---
 title: "I'm Starting to Understand That Code Reviews Aren't Exams"
 author: ["tsonobe"]
+description: "In April of last year, I changed careers and became an IT engineer.
+Since then, I've been working remotely on maintenance and development."
 date: 2025-07-14T00:00:00+09:00
 lastmod: 2025-07-16T08:30:34+09:00
 tags: ["Code Review", "Psychological Safety", "Mid-career Beginner"]